 my last year and a half has been a roller coaster of events.
 But it has culminated in another event where I too, showcase my work.

 illustration has been my main stay, and will remain so.
 Different projects throughout the year have brought me back to the drawing board.
 Design has always been more fun anyway.!
-I hope you’ll stop by to look at some botanical illustrations as well as my old faithful intaglio prints.

 I look forward to seeing my old friends and new ones too .
 Mark your calendars for the first week of November.
 It will be beautiful weather I hope.
 See you then.!